llllllllll/hscp/README.md

 In the template, there is:
 - User:           -- The username you would use for scp.
-- Password:       -- The password for scp.
+- Password:       -- The password for scp. (not functioning)
 - Host:           -- The host for scp.
-- Directory:      -- The directory to watch (must end in '/').
+- Directory:      -- The directory to watch.
-- CloneDirectory: -- The directory to clone to (must end in '/' and exist).
+- CloneDirectory: -- The directory to clone to (must exist).
 - PollInterval    -- The polling delay in microseconds.

 Everything below this line is ignored (leave "." and "..").
 Currently you need to have an ssh key and the password field does not work.
-.config is included as an example configuration.
+A .config is included as an example configuration.

 Starting